-Wildflowers are an excellent low-maintenance option for adding color, biodiversity, and symbolism to your garden.
-However, these flowers still require a little care and attention, particularly at the end of the season.
+Wildflowers are an excellent low-maintenance option for adding color and biodiversity to your garden.
+However, in my experience, these flowers still require a little care and attention, particularly at the end of the season.
 In this article, we’ll explain when you should cut back wildflowers.

 Do I Need to Cut Back Wildflowers?

 Although cutting back wildflowers isn’t strictly necessary, it has several benefits.
 Cutting back wildflowers at the right time can stimulate vigorous new growth.
 Cutting wildflowers back also promotes good air circulation, minimizing the risk of common wildflower pests and diseases.

 Perennial wildflowers naturally die back during winter before reemerging in the spring.
 Annual wildflowers naturally die off entirely in the winter as they only live for one year.
 Biennial wildflowers live for two years and die back to their roots during their first winter.
 Biennials then die off entirely in their second winter after they’ve flowered.

 But although cutting back your wildflowers is beneficial, don’t overdo it.
 Wildflowers are incredibly important for wildlife and provide food for birds and other animals during the fall.
 Only cut your wildflowers back once yearly to provide maximum wildlife benefits.

 Some gardeners cut back their wildflowers in the fall after flowering.
 However, I find the best time to cut back wildflowers is in early spring.
 This helps encourage vigorous new growth at the start of the season (when the final frosts have passed).

 Cutting back wildflowers too early after they finish flowering can sabotage next year’s crop.
 Most wildflowers self-seed during the fall.
 These seeds stay dormant over winter before germinating in the spring.
 If you’re growing annual wildflowers, letting them self-seed allows you to enjoy a new crop each year.